 - When a positive COVID-19 test result is identified, a contact tracer will be assigned immediately to the case.
 The contact tracer will interview the individual and identify all contacts.
 Close contacts are defined specifically as noted below.
 Close contacts are entered into a database and notified by phone and email.
-Information on how to proceed is relayed to each individual who is a close contact, as well as to the Environmental Health and Safety (EHS) director.
+Information on how to proceed is relayed to each individual who is a close contact.

 - The contact tracer will relay information about any non-VU close contacts to the Metro Public Health department.

 Please note that during this process the name of the index case will be disclosed to possible contacts, but protected health information will not be disclosed.

 Per both Vanderbilt protocol and CDC guidance, a close contact is defined as any individual who was within 6 feet of an infected person for a cumulative total of 15 minutes or more over a 24-hour period starting from 2 days before illness onset (or, for asymptomatic persons, 2 days prior to positive test collection) until the time the person is isolated.

 - Incidental exposure such as walking by someone in the hallway, using the same equipment or the same area/room is not close contact.

 - Surface contamination is not a primary pathway of concern per the CDC.
 Public areas will be frequently disinfected by Facilities/Plant Operations.